tjoyner/ofvioletsandlicorice/chapter9.md

 <!-- Page 67-75 -->

-Daniel left the Savona after going up to his room to get Flop.
+Daniel left the *Savona* after going up to his room to get Flop.
 He passed by the *Tastevin* but found it closed.
 He went in through the courtyard door to Amalia's apartment to find out whether she had heard the harsh news.
 The chairs in the lounge were overturned, the pictures were off the walls, lying on the ground with the glass broken.
 Amalia must have been in a terrible rage.

-Daniel righted a few chairs, kicking some shards of glass against the wall, holding Flop who was nervously sniffing the air.
+Daniel righted a few chairs, kicking some shards of glass against the wall, holding Flop, who was nervously sniffing the air.

 Where could Amalia be?
 There was just one place she could have gone to for refuge: Ginotta.
 He looked at the time.
-It was midnight: too late to telephone Luciano and ask him to take him to the farm?
+It was midnight, too late to telephone Luciano and ask him to take him to the farm?

 He decided to walk there, which wouldn't take more than half an hour.
 He cut across Piazza Rossetti, went past the cathedral and headed towards Altavilla, with Flop following him, keeping to the side of the road.
 Occasional cars climbed up, illuminating the road and the vineyards, hitting the cement poles and transforming parts of the vineyard into cemeteries.
 They also diminished the stars, swallowed by a darkness made of cobalt.

-He looked for the gap between the hazelnut trees: Flop found it, and Daniel went up the slope towards the Ginotta farmstead.
+He looked for the gap between the hazelnut trees.
+Flop found it, and Daniel went up the slope towards the Ginotta farmstead.
 He was sweating and short of breath.
 He stopped to calm his breathing near the well.
 The farmhouse was plunged in darkness, with no light filtering through the windows, but the door was ajar.
 Trying not to make noise, Daniel climbed the uneven steps of the entrance, squinting into the kitchen.
 It was too dark not to stumble into a chair or a cupboard, not to bang against a table.
 Daniel checked his pocket, he had some matches.
 He lit one and tried to light up the room.
 The flame burnt down almost immediately to his fingertips.
 He cursed under this breath and lit a second.
 Moving towards the center of the room, he saw her.
 <!-- Page 68 -->

 Amalia was curled up on a beat-up sofa and seemed to be asleep.
 Daniel approached her, she was dressed as when he'd left her, her hair disheveled and her face drawn.
 He took a tablecloth from the table, [scattering a cloud of dust that tinted the space around them gray](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#scattering), and spread it gently on her body, which reacted with a short tremor and with what sounded like a sob.

 Daniel held his breath in fear of waking her up, but Amalia's body didn't make any other movements, nor was there any sound from her mouth except a restless and contorted breath.
 He backed up towards the stairs, where Flop stood, and wondered if he should go back to the hotel or if would be better to remain there, waiting for her to wake up.
 He sat on the steps, leaned back against the staircase wall, and drew Flop against his stomach.
 There weren't many hours until dawn, and then it would be sunrise.
 He wished it weren't so soon.
 <br/> <br/> <br/>
 When he awoke there were screams.
-They came from the farmhouse and from the courtyard, mingled with the barking of Flop, who ran down the stairs.
+They came from the courtyard, mingled with the barking of Flop, who ran down the stairs.
 Daniel felt back pain and cramps in his legs.
 He rubbed his face and remembered where he was, and immediately recognized the voice of Amalia shouting: "Get out of my house, Go!"

 And another voice answered: "Your half, Amalia!"

 "What you did to my brother doesn't count!"

-"It counts, oh it counts: he has regularly gambled half the farm.
+"It counts, oh it counts.
+He has regularly gambled half the farm.
 In front of witnesses, Amalia.
 Resign yourself."

-Daniel got up from the step and went down the stairs.
+Daniel got up from the steps and went down the stairs.
 That arrogant voice had to be Baravalle.
 He came out into the yard and saw him.
 He was fiddling with a fence that stretched halfway across the yard.
-Daniel took a few steps toward him and heard the irritated voice of Amalia ask him: "And what are you doing here?"
+Daniel took a few steps toward him and heard the irritated voice of Amalia ask, "And what are you doing here?"

 Daniel turned and looked up at the window.
 He then saw a large white stripe running from the ground to the roof of the farmhouse, dividing it in two.
 Without answering Amalia, he again advanced towards Baravalle, who seemed surprised by his presence.